 - Begin harvesting oregano leaves as soon as it grows above 6 inches tall.

-- Never pick more than 2/3 of plant size.
+- Never pick more than 2/3 of the plant size at once.

-- The leaves somewhat lose their flavor after flowering so harvest it before it sets bloom, or keep removing the flowers.
+- The leaves somewhat lose their best flavor after flowering, so harvest it before it sets bloom, or keep removing the flowers.